gmaldona/ChemistryWeightConverter/README.md

 An iOS application that converters between grams and moles

 ## The Atom Class
-This class holds the properties of an Atom - The atomic number, atomic weight, atomic symbol.
+This class holds the properties of an Atom - The atomic number, atomic weight, atomic symbol

-The valid atomic numbers are between
+The valid atomic numbers are between 1-58 & 72-83 (The other elements are Lanthanoids, Actinoids, or lab-made elements that aren't common)